jones58/personal-knowledge-wiki/HTML/HTML notes.md

+ - Write ! to write boilerplate code in html - this is an emmet abbreviation
+ - cmd - /  will make a comment in html
+ - to write a paragraph of lorem ipsum just write lorem and press return
+ - Block element takes up the whole line - like heading or paragraph
+ - Inline element will only take the space they need, like image
  - href= hypertext reference
 - Syntax for the For attribute in label, <label for = “”> text </label>
 - Don’t need required=”yes” attribute in input, just put required.